 Across the Mekong Region, thousands of innovative farmers have already engaged themselves in an agroecological transition, moving away from conventional and chemical based farming practices.
 They are developing new and improved practices, building upon both traditional empirical knowledge and scientific research for a better understanding and use of ecological processes operating in farming systems.

-This panel discussion proposes to focus more especially on the issue of “We are what we eat” and will be articulated around several questions:
+This panel discussion focused more especially on the issue of “We are what we eat” and was articulated around several questions:

 - Where is our food coming from?